 Sharing Confluence pages with colleagues is simple.
 You can share the latest version of a page in the documentation in a matter of clicks.
 At K15t, staff members often leave comments on pages as a way of sharing their insights.
 Everyone watching the page receives a notification when a comment has been added.

 But Nils’ favorite social feature of Confluence is the “Like” button, which is similar to a Facebook like.
 The user clicks “Like” to confirm that everything on the page is correct, and no further improvements are required.

-Wikis such as Confluence make it far easier to get everyone involved than typical help authoring platforms, which are only suitable for tech writers.
+Wikis like Confluence make it far easier for everyone to collaborate than typical help authoring platforms, which are only suitable for tech writers.
 In most cases where companies don't go the wiki way, content has to be exported from the CMS for review by colleagues from other departments.
 And once they’re done, their annotations and change requests have to be re-imported and processed manually.

 You don’t need to install anything on your computer to work in Confluence.
 All you need is your favorite web browser (such as Chrome or Firefox) and your personal user account.
-All content is managed centrally on your corporate Confluence server.
+All content is managed centrally on your corporate Confluence server, or you can go the Cloud route with Confluence Cloud.
 This means everyone in your company has access to the latest information and can update, share and contribute content – anytime, anywhere: at headquarters, a branch office, or even when on a business trip.

 Nils is a fan of Confluence's web-based approach: “I no longer need to worry about updating my local help authoring toolchain, because Confluence is the only content management tool our administrators have to keep up to date."

 #5 – Confluence Offers Full Transparency When Creating Content